ni/webvi-examples/CallLabVIEWWebService/Readme.md

 [![Call LabVIEW Web Service Demo Link](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/CallLabVIEWWebService/Builds/WebApp_Web%20Server/Main.html)
 [![Call LabVIEW Web Service README Link](https://img.shields.io/badge/Details-README_Link-orange.svg)]()

+__Note: The Call LabVIEW Web Service demo requires the included LabVIEW Web Service to be running locally on your machine__

 This example demonstrates how to create a WebVI that makes requests to a LabVIEW web service, and how to create a LabVIEW web service that can respond to requests from a WebVI.

 ![Screenshot of Demo](readme_files/Screenshot.gif)